pixelfed/docs-next/running-pixelfed/docker/migrating.md

 * The `app-bootstrap` volume does not contain any important data - all of it will be generated automatically in the new setup on startup.
 We will *not* be migrating this!

 ::: tip
-Please see the [Migrating off anonymous Docker Compose volumes](#migrating-off-anonymous-docker-compose-volumes) section for how to move your data.
+Please see the [Migrating off anonymous Docker Compose volumes](#migrating-off-anonymous-docker-volumes) section for how to move your data.
 :::

-## Migrating off anonymous Docker Compose volumes
+## Anonymous volume migration

 ::: info
 This is a best-effort guide to help migrate off the old system, the operation is potentially rather complicated (and risky), so please do be careful!